DeNA/mobilize-base/README.md

 * an owner name and password.
 You can set up separate owners for different environments as in the below file, which will keep your mission critical workers from getting rate-limit errors.
+* one admin_group_name, which the owner and all admins should be added to -- this group will need read permissions to read from and edit permissions to write to files.
 * one or more admins with email attributes -- these will be for people who should be given write permissions to all Mobilize books in the environment for maintenance purposes.
+* one worker_group_name, which the owner and all workers should be added to -- this group will need read permissions to read from and edit permissions to write to files.
 * one or more workers with name and pw attributes -- they will be used to queue up google reads and writes.
 This can be the same as the owner account for testing purposes or low-volume environments.